Nightdragon2000/Nightdragon2000/README.md

 # 👋 Hi, I'm Afroditi Kalantzi

-### Bridging Design & Code Through Interactive Systems
+### Interactive Systems Designer & Developer

-I’m a **creative technologist** and **final-year design engineering student** passionate about blending **aesthetics with functionality**.
+I am a **design engineer** passionate about blending **design thinking with technology**.
-I design and develop **interactive systems** that make technology more intuitive, engaging, and human-centered.
+I design and develop **interactive systems** that are intuitive, engaging, and human-centered.

-Whether it’s a dynamic **web app** or a **physical-digital installation**, I transform abstract ideas into interactive experiences that **inform, connect, and inspire**.
+From **dynamic web apps** to **physical-digital prototypes**, I transform abstract ideas into practical, interactive experiences that inform, connect, and inspire.

-I thrive in every stage of development — from **concept and prototyping to implementation** — and I’m always exploring new methods and tools to bring meaningful solutions to life.
+I enjoy every stage of development, from concept and prototyping to implementation, and I am always exploring new tools and methods to craft innovative and scalable solutions.

----

 ## 🔎 About Me